gracewashere/graysonwright.com/source/projects/carbon_cash.md

 energy usage data from several power companies.
 I created an API to expose the processed data to web, iOS, and Android apps, and I set up an admin interface for stakeholders in the company to manage the data.
 I also managed hosting and server maintenance.
-More recently, I use managed servers such as Heroku and AWS whenever possible to reduce the inherent risk of managing a server, and to free up developer time to focus on the product.

 ### Handoff and results